|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon ground black pepper

-Preheat the oven to 400 degrees F. Saute the onions, carrot, and mushrooms in a large skillet over medium-high heat until the vegetables are tender.
+Preheat the oven to 400 F. Saute the onions, carrot, and mushrooms in a large skillet over medium-high heat until the vegetables are tender.

 Coat a 12-pan muffin tin with nonstick cooking spray.